chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/techlab.md

 > <b>Innovation</b> What makes your design a novelty?

-I chose <b>machine learning</b> as my context as they fascinate me.
+I chose <b>machine learning</b> as my context as it fascinates me.
 Especially now, looking back, it's crazy how quickly things are advancing.
-For example,  anybody with a good enough pc can now create [real-time](https://github.com/alew3/faceit_live) [deepfakes](https://github.com/9of9/avatarify-windows), which wasn't possible when I started with this project.
+For example,  anybody with a good enough pc can now create [real-time](https://github.com/alew3/faceit_live) [deepfakes](https://github.com/9of9/avatarify-windows) which wasn't possible when I started this project.

 I believed then (and still do now) that machine learning will be a very important technology that will raise a lot of philosophical questions.
-This isn't new, of course.
-People have been thinking about advanced AI for [quite](https://en.wikipedia.org/wiki/I,_Robot) [some](https://en.wikipedia.org/wiki/Do_Androids_Dream_of_Electric_Sheep%3F) [time](https://en.wikipedia.org/wiki/Neuromancer).
+This isn't new, of course; people have been thinking about AI for [quite](https://en.wikipedia.org/wiki/I,_Robot) [some](https://en.wikipedia.org/wiki/Do_Androids_Dream_of_Electric_Sheep%3F) [time](https://en.wikipedia.org/wiki/Neuromancer).

-As machine learning is quite a broad topic, I specialized myself in <b>chatbots</b>.
+As machine learning is quite a broad topic, I decided to specialize myself in <b>chatbots</b>.

-I find the idea of advanced chatbots very interesting and I asked myself (and the audience) the following questions:
+I find the idea of advanced chatbots very interesting and I asked myself the following questions:

  - <b>Is it possible to have a relationship with a chatbot and if so, what kind of relationship would it be?</b>